nimahbub/python-logging-module/README.md

 - **Error** (logger.error): Indicates a problem in the software as it is not executing as expected.

 - **Critical** (logger.critical): Indicates a serious error that might stop the program from running.

+# steps to be followed to record log events to a file:

+1. Import the logging module
+2. Configure the logger using basicConfig method
+3. Creating a logger object.
+4. Setting the threshold value of logger.
+5. Use the logging methods.

 If we run **basiclogger.py** file it will autometically create a new file called  **testFile.log**.If you open this file we will see the info message.